I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 Takagi T-KJr2 – Best for Using Both Natural Gas & LPG

-If you are on a budget and want a quality water heater, Takagi is the best option in the market today.
+If you are on a budget and want a quality tankless water heater, Takagi tankless water heater is the best option in the market today.
 The notable feature of this japans’ made heater is its low price point and small size.
 Although it is a pretty small heater, it is able to supply hot water to two bathrooms at the same time.
 It has a flow rate of up to 6.6 GPM.

 Takagi T-KJr2-IN-NG provides a budget-friendly way of heating up small apartments, cottages, and condos.
 You can enjoy an endless supply of hot water with this model without having to break the bank.
 In addition, it has a small compact design that is durable and saves on space.